VW ID. BUZZ Has Sights Set on Australia, Here’s What We Know So Far

 Beyond the ability to fast charge through DC networks the ID.
 Buzz will feature bidirectional charging that can feed unused energy from the battery into your home network (aka. vehicle-to-home).
 The power transfer and communication take place via a special DC bidirectional wall box.

-While the cargo is clearly targeted at tradies and small businesses who want to operate out the back of the BUZZ on a regular basis, the brand hasn’t included AC plugs in the rear as we’ve seen on the Ford Lightning overseas.
-There’s a mere 300w plug underneath the driver’s seat for powering… not much.
+While the cargo is clearly targeted at tradies and small businesses who want to operate out the back of the BUZZ on a regular basis, the brand hasn’t included AC plugs in the rear as we’ve seen on cars like the Ford F-150 Lightning.
+We appreciate that Volkswagen Commercial Vehicles director, Ryan Davies, has referred to the ID.
+BUZZ as a “proper, from the ground up tradies’ BEV,” but there’s a single 300w plug underneath the driver’s seat for powering… not much.
+Let’s get some ports in the rear for charging tools please VW, at least on the ‘Cargo’ variant.

 Related: This Citroen AMI Buggy is like a modern-day version of the Mini Moke, and we love it.